spacetelescope/MASTDataDelivery/docs/doc_iue.md

     for i=0...n_wls:
         wl_i = wl_start + i*wl_step

 In the formula for wavelength above, *n_wls* represents the number of data points for this order, while *wl_start* is the starting wavelength value in Angstroms and *wl_step* is the step size of each susequent wavelength value in Angstroms.
 An important note is that the *wl_start* is **not** the wavelength value corresponding to the first element in the 768-element vectors.
 Rather, it is the wavelength value corresponding to the **starting pixel**.
 The starting pixel value is stored as one of the 17 fields for each order.  **NOTE:** the starting pixel is indexed starting at one, not zero, so for 0-indexed languages (like python) you must start at the "starting pixel -1" position in the vectors.
-The fluxes that correspond to each wavelength value are thus extracted using the following formula.
+The fluxes that correspond to each wavelength value are thus extracted using the following formula (keeping in mind that python slicing requires you to go one index beyond your endpoint).

     fls = fluxes[s_pix-1]:fluxes[s_pix+n_wls]